alibaba/arthas/en/_sources/trace.md.txt

 ### Notice

-`trace` is handy to help discovering and locating the performance flaws in your system, but pls. note Arthas can only trace the first level method call each time.
+* `trace` is handy to help discovering and locating the performance flaws in your system, but pls. note Arthas can only trace the first level method call each time.

-After version 3.3.0, you can use the Dynamic Trace feature to add new matching classes/methods, see the following example.
+* After version 3.3.0, you can use the Dynamic Trace feature to add new matching classes/methods, see the following example.

+* Currently `trace java.lang.Thread getName` is not supported, please refer to issue: [#1610](https://github.com/alibaba/arthas/issues/1610), considering that it is not very necessary and it is difficult to repair , So it won’t be fixed for now

 ### Usage